June 24, 2024

 FICA/Medicare/FUTA/SUTA

 A dependent child working in the farm business must be a bona-fide employee of the parent-owned business.
 This means that child must actually perform legitimate services as an employee of the business, the child must be compensated for those services, and the compensation must be reasonable in relation to the services performed.6 The above rules do not apply to siblings and other relatives.
-You have the same payroll tax obligations for these family members as you have for employees who are not related to you.
+You have the same payroll tax obligations for these family members as you have for employees who are unrelated to you.

 Documentation (I-9 and W-4)